The recent revelation in the television universe is that Doctor Who has broken tradition and the main character is a woman.

 The controversy and comments this has sparked is crazy, ranging from sexism to criticism to praise.
 Personally, as a massive Doctor Who fan starting from Eccleston’s era, I also have an opinion to offer on this reveal.

-I did enjoy the Doctor being a male character, and I won’t pretend that I wasn’t fully on board with a female character.
+I did enjoy the Doctor being a male character, and I won’t pretend that I was fully on board with a female character.
 I enjoyed the relationship between the Doctor and his companions (both male and female) and how the show worked with a male character lead.
 A female character may change the dynamic of the show, and as a major fan the prospect of that makes me doubtful of the choice.

 However, I will not shun the choice of a female lead in terms of sexist views.
 This is where the problem is arising.
 There are some, like myself, who have stated that they would’ve preferred a male character to remain, but will give the new actress a chance.
 This is not sexist and this needs to be understood.
 Saying you prefer a female or a male character is not sexist as it is not restricting the rights of either gender.
 IT IS A PREFERENCE.
 When a character is cast, I do not get offended about which gender is chosen as there has to be a choice between the two.
 For the many years of watching, I also have not been offended by the Doctor being male, I never wished for a female Doctor and I have never felt victimised by the male lead.
 Labelling tweets as ‘sexist’ that state they would’ve preferred a male is wrong.
 If they had been saying ‘a woman can’t perform the role like a male’ then that is sexist.
 Stating their personal choice in a non-derogative way is not.